imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/nlq.md

-!!! warning
-    This page is still under progress.
-Please check back after some time or [contact me](mailto:mohitmayank1@gmail.com)

 ## Introduction

 - Natural Language Querying (NLQ) is the process of querying DBs not in their specific querying language but using natural language text.
 One example could be to fetch results from a SQL table for question - `"Who is the Prime Minister of India?"` by just using the text and not some technical query like `select name from pm_table where country = "India"`.
-- There are two main reasons that makes this task important for any product or SaaS,
+- There are two main reasons that makes this task important for any IaaS *(Information as a service)* product or SaaS,
-  - Each DB have their own specific querying language.
+  - Each DB has its own specific querying language.
 This is a nightmare even for developers, as they will have to gain expertise in mulitple DB languages.
   - Looking at a product from users perspective, it makes sense to let the user query in the language they prefer and not the technical query languages suitable for each DBs.

 ## Different Approaches